peddlem25/Coursera_Capstone/README.md

 Import the pandas library as pd.
 Import the Numpy library as np.
 Print the following the statement: Hello Capstone Project Course!

 Push the Notebook to your Github repository and submit a link to the notebook on your Github repository.
-Thank you in advance for reviewing.
-I used Google CoLab as my Jupyter Notebook.
-If you haven't used Google Colab I'd check it out as you can use googles servers as computer power.
-Coming in handy when you need to train/test and ML model.